Early residents

 Gandhi (Photographer)

-Gandhi walking with Kasturba and grandson
+Gandhi walking with Kasturba Gandhi and grandson

 Gandhi walking at Sevagram Ashram with his wife, Kasturba Gandhi (on his left), and his grandson (on his right).
 Also depicted is Nirmala Gandhi (